Netcracker/KubeMarine/documentation/Maintenance.md

 ### Upgrade Procedure Parameters

-JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/upgrade.json?raw=1).
+The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/upgrade.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 #### Upgrade Plan